intel/workload-services-framework/doc/setup-docker.md

-The `docker` engine is a prerequsite to build the workload images.
+The `docker` engine is a prerequisite to build the workload images.
 It is also one of the validation backends that can be used to run single-container workloads on your local machine.

 ### Setup Docker